radomirbrkovic/fast-kit/README.md

 # ⚡ FastKit

 FastKit is a lightweight **starter admin panel** for web applications built with [FastAPI](https://fastapi.tiangolo.com/), [PostgreSQL](https://www.postgresql.org/), and Docker.
-The UI is based on the beautiful [Argon Dashboard Tailwind](https://demos.creative-tim.com/argon-dashboard-tailwind/pages/dashboard.html) template by Creative Tim.
+The UI is based on the beautiful [Bootstrap 5](https://getbootstrap.com/docs/5.0/getting-started/introduction/) template.

 It provides a solid foundation with features that most apps need out-of-the-box, so you can focus on building what makes your project unique.